NeoHW/tp/docs/DeveloperGuide.md

 Step 1: The user accesses the PatientSync application.

-Step 2: The user executes `findt diabetes` to search for patients whose tag is depression.
+Step 2: The user executes `findt diabetes` to search for patients whose tag is diabetes.
 * Upon successful execution, those patients whose tag is `diabetes` will be listed in the patient list.

-The following UML sequence diagram illustrates how the FindTags operations works.
+The following UML sequence diagram illustrates how the Find Tags operations works.
 <puml src="diagrams/FindTagsSequenceDiagram.puml" alt="Find Tags Sequence Diagram" />

 <box type="info" seamless>